-Start the deinstaller from the WebLogic_Home/uninstall (for UNIX) or WebLogic_Home\uninstall (for Windows) directory.
+Start the deinstaller from the WebLogic_Home/uninstall (on UNIX operating systems) or WebLogic_Home\uninstall (on Windows operating systems) directory.
 You specified the location of the WebLogic Home directory on the Choose Product Installation Directories Screen in Section 3.3, "Install Oracle WebLogic Server and Creating the Middleware Home".